brandur/sorg/content/drafts/postgres-atomicity.md

 COMMIT;
 ```

-As we've seen, in the background Postgres is doing a lot of
-work to make sure that this change is safe.

-[Peter
-Geoghegan][peter], and asked for a few pointers.
+I don't worry about what's going on.
+I'm given a powerful
+high level abstraction (in the form of SQL) which I know
+will work reliably, and as we've seen, Postgres does all
+the heavy lifting under the cover.
+Good software is a black
+box, and Postgres is an especially dark one (although with
+pleasantly accessible internals).

+Thank you to [Peter Geoghegan][peter] for patiently
+answering all my layman questions about Postgres
+transactions and snapshots, and giving me some pointers for
+finding relevant code.

 [commit]: https://github.com/postgres/postgres/blob/b35006ecccf505d05fd77ce0c820943996ad7ee9/src/backend/access/transam/xact.c#L1939
 [committree]: https://github.com/postgres/postgres/blob/b35006ecccf505d05fd77ce0c820943996ad7ee9/src/backend/access/transam/transam.c#L259